Blog > Agriculture

 Station Hand Readiness Checklist

-Before applying, ask yourself whether you are genuinely ready for the work and lifestyle.
+Before applying, ask yourself whether you are genuinely ready for the work and lifestyle in remote areas.

 Signs You May Be Ready

-• ✅ You are comfortable working outdoors in hot, dusty or wet conditions
+• You are comfortable working outdoors in hot (and cold!), dusty or wet conditions

 Signs You May Need to Prepare More